 Hamburg is weird, wild, and wonderful

 Over the years I’ve had a chance to explore a many number of regions of Germany including big cities and smaller towns but there’s nothing quite like the experience I had in Hamburg.
 What I experienced was something so profoundly exciting and energizing, I was completely blown away.
 Hamburg is a city of contrasts – young and the classic, rivers for making money and others for spending money, red light districts juxtaposed against hipster neighbourhoods, and plenty of opportunities to party but also ways to chill out and relax.
-The possibilities are endless in this maritime city and so I’ve put together a travel guide for what you can fit into one day in Hamburg or if you had more time, how you can maximize your vacation.
+The possibilities are endless in this maritime city and so I’ve put together a travel guide for what you can fit into 24 hours.
+Keep reading to find out how to plan your Hamburg 1 day itinerary.

 Here's what we're covering: